cozy/cozy-stack/doc/architecture.md

 The reverse proxy is here to accept HTTPS connexions and forward the request to the cozy stack.
 It's here mainly to manage the TLS part and binding a port
 < 1024 without needing to launch the cozy stack as root.
+And it's better if
+http/2 is supported, as it will make the web interface to load faster.

 ### The Cozy Stack